Random Dynamics of Transcendental Functions

 Random dynamics is actually a quite active field.
 An overview can be found in Arnold's book \cite{Arnold98} and in Kifer and Liu's chapter in \cite{KifPei06}.
 The first work on random rational functions is due to Fornaess and Sibony \cite{FS91}.
 Related to this is Rugh's paper on random repellers \cite{Rug08} and Sumi's work on rational semi-groups (see for example \cite{Si97, Si11}).
 A complete picture including thermodynamics and spectral gap is contained in \cite{MSUspringer} which concerns a much wider class of distance expanding random maps, a class originally introduced by Ruelle \cite{Rue78}.
 Recently random dynamics of countable infinite Markov shifts \cite{DKS08, Stadl10} and graph directed Markov systems \cite{RoyUrb2011} have been treated.
 Here we extend the picture to a situation where the maps are also countable infinite -- to -- one, where the phase space is not compact and where in addition there is no Markov structure.

 Given a probability space $(X,\cF , m)$ along with an invertible ergodic transformation $\th: X\to X$, we consider the dynamics of

 where $f_x:\C\to \cbar $, $x\in X$, is a family of transcendental functions depending measurably on $x\in X$.
-Like in the deterministic case, the normal family behaviour of $(f_x^n)_n$ splits the plane into two parts and one is interested in the chaotic part $\J_x$, called random Julia set.
+Like in the deterministic case, the normal family behaviour of $(f_x^n)_n$ splits the plane into two parts and one is interested in the chaotic part $\J_x$, called fiber Julia set.
 Quite general \emph{transcendental random systems} $f_x:\J_x\to \J_{\shift (x)}$, $x\in X$, are considered in this paper and, as already has been mentioned among the major difficulties one encounters is that the phase space $\J_x$ is unbounded and the functions are of infinite degree.
+The members of such random system, are the fiber maps $f_x:\J_x\to \J_{\shift (x)}$ for each particular $x\in X$.

 In the deterministic case, this difficulty has been overcome in \cite{MyUrb10.1} for a very general class of functions, so called balanced meromorphic functions.
 They contain most classical families like all periodic functions (tangent, sine, exponential and elliptic), functions with polynomial Schwarzian derivative, the cosine-root family and many more (all these examples are discussed in detail in \cite{MyUrb10.1}).
 The key point there was to replace the Euclidean metric by a metric having an appropriate singularity at infinity.
 Once this is done, one can use Nevanlinna's value distribution theory to show that the corresponding transfer operator is well defined and bounded.
-The present paper treats random dynamics of the families of functions considered in \cite{MyUrb10.1}.
+The present paper treats random dynamics generated by the families of functions considered in \cite{MyUrb10.1}.
 Again we start with an appropriated choice of metric in order to be able to control the transfer operator.
 This time we make use of the uniform versions of Nevanlinna's theorems in Cherry-Ye's book \cite{CherryYe01} (all needed details of this theory are in the Appendix \ref{sec: nev}).

 Then, since we are dealing with random dynamics, measurability of all involved operators, measures and functions has to be checked.
 This point has sometimes been neglected in the literature (see the discussion in \cite{Kif08}) or is the reason for additional assumptions.
 Here we take advantage of Crauel's framework \cite{Cra02} and treat measurability very carefully.
 Moreover, this allows us to have a global, in terms of skew product, approach which, for example, produces directly measurable families of conditional measures (see Section \ref{subsec 3.2}).
 This is in contrast to \cite{MSUspringer} where these objects are constructed fiberwise and then later proven to be measurable.\\[-0.3cm]